shapeandshare/rowantree.common.sdk/README.md

 Overview
 --------
-The Rowan Tree Common Utilities
+The Common SDK contains a collection of utilities for use across projects without introducing dependencies on other solutions within the enterprise.

 Contributing
 ------------